 Satellites and other property and equipment, including internally developed software, are recorded at cost or, in the case of certain satellites and other property acquired, the fair value at the date of acquisition, net of accumulated depreciation.
 Capitalized satellite costs consist primarily of the costs of satellite construction and launch, including launch insurance and insurance during the period of in-orbit testing, the net present value of performance incentives expected to be payable to satellite manufacturers (dependent on the continued satisfactory performance of the satellites), costs directly associated with the monitoring and support of satellite construction, and interest costs incurred during the period of satellite construction.
 The Company also constructs earth stations, network operations systems and other assets to support its satellites, and those construction costs, including interest, are capitalized as incurred.
 At the time satellites are placed in service, the Company estimates the useful life of its satellites for depreciation purposes based upon an analysis of each satellite's performance against the original manufacturer's orbital design life, estimated fuel levels and related consumption rates, as well as historical satellite operating trends.
+The Company periodically reviews the remaining estimated useful life of its satellites to determine if revisions to estimated useful lives are necessary.
 Costs incurred for additions to property, equipment and satellites, together with major renewals and betterments, are capitalized and depreciated over the remaining life of the underlying asset.
 Costs incurred for maintenance, repairs and minor renewals and betterments are charged to expense as incurred.
 When assets are sold or otherwise disposed of, the cost and related accumulated depreciation or amortization are removed from the accounts and any resulting gain or loss is recognized in operations, which for the periods presented, primarily related to losses incurred for unreturned customer premise equipment (CPE).
-The Company computes depreciation using the straight-line method over the estimated useful lives of the assets ranging from two to 24 years.
+The Company computes depreciation using the straight-line method over the estimated useful lives of the assets ranging from two to 17 years.
 Leasehold improvements are capitalized and amortized using the straight-line method over the shorter of the lease term or the life of the improvement.

-Costs related to internally developed software for internal uses are capitalized after the preliminary project stage is complete and are amortized over the estimated useful lives of the assets, of approximately three to seven years.
-Capitalized costs for internal-use software are included in property and equipment, net in the Company's consolidated balance sheet.
+Costs related to internally developed software for internal uses are capitalized after the preliminary project stage is complete and are amortized over the estimated useful lives of the assets, which are approximately three to seven years.
+Capitalized costs for internal-use software are included in property, equipment and satellites, net in the Company's consolidated balance sheets.

 Interest expense is capitalized on the carrying value of assets under construction, in accordance with the authoritative guidance for the capitalization of interest (Accounting Standards Codification (ASC) 835-20).
-With respect to the ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$39.5 million of interest expense for the fiscal year ended March 31, 2019.
-With respect to the ViaSat-2 satellite, ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$58.9 million and \$49.7 million of interest expense during the fiscal years ended March 31, 2018 and March 31, 2017, respectively.
+With respect to the ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$54.1 million and \$39.5 million of interest expense for the fiscal years ended March 31, 2020 and March 31, 2019, respectively.
+With respect to the ViaSat-2 satellite, ViaSat-3 class satellites, gateway and networking equipment and other assets under construction, the Company capitalized \$58.9 million of interest expense during the fiscal year ended March 31, 2018.